 Kathleen (she/her/hers) is a licensed clinical social worker.
 Her therapeutic approach is relational and collaborative.
 Research indicates that the quality of the client and therapist relationship is the most important factor in a therapeutic process.
-She works with the methods most likely to help the most, building on existing strengths and self-knowledge, with attention to each client’s unique hopes for therapy.
+She works with the methods likely to help the most, building on existing strengths and self-knowledge, with attention to each client’s unique hopes for therapy.

 Kathleen has a longstanding interest in Jungian psychology, which includes an emphasis on finding meaning in our life experiences and our individual story.